adamlouis/squirrelbyte/README.md

-# squirrelbyte
+#squirrelbyte

-a tool for gathering &amp; exploring data
+`squirrelbyte` is a tool for gathering & exploring data.